Code-Institute-Solutions/JS-Essentials-Project/README.md

 * Get the other two games working
 * Improve the styling
 * Provide better feedback to the user - we don't want to use `alert()`
-* Limit the answer history `div` to the previous 20 answers

 ## BONUS:

 * Add a division game that requires integers as answers
+* Limit the answer history `div` to the previous 20 answers (quite difficult!
+Research the DOM childElementCount property and the childNodes.item() property)
 * Add difficulty levels - Easy, Normal, Difficult - that affect the complexity of the questions

 ## OPTIONAL: